 O Come, O Come, Emmanuel, words for all eight verses I don’t want to hear any grousing!
 It’s a good song.
 We start out singing two verses, then add two verses each week.

-Today is probably the last day to order, if you have Prime.
 You can sometimes find pink and purple candles just in the regular candle section of Walmart or whatever, not specifically packaged for Advent, of course.

 If you don’t have colored candles, you can use regular candles and tie purple and pink ribbons on, or even make a colored cuff halfway up with construction paper.
 Do not attempt to dye white candles with melted crayons.
 I beg of you.

 How to make a good-enough Advent wreath because it’s gonna be dark anyway:

 Buy a cheapo twisted twig wreath at the dollar store, then use about forty yards of thread to strap evergreen branches down thoroughly.
 It’s hard to attach candles to they stand up, so you can find glass candle holders and the dollar store and set inside the wreath.
 Put the whole thing on a pizza pan, so you can easily move it off the table and store it in a safe, unpunchable place when it’s not in direct use.
 Little berries and pinecones and bells and doves are nice, but so it just plain greenery: Green for hope, round for eternity.

 You can also just sort of heap evergreens in a bundle or in a basket, but then you’ll miss the imagery of the circle.
 But green is good.

 Another very easy Advent tradition that we manage to keep as a family most years: “fast” from dessert except on Sundays.
 I take what money I would have spent, and buy extra food for the church’s food pantry.